-The LCI data store could provide the means for the LCA community as a whole to objectively review and compare data.
-In conjunction with the KMS, it could also allow the means for LCA community members to collaboratively create and share LCI data.
+This form of an online data store could provide the means for community members to objectively review and compare data.
+It could also allow the means for community members to collaboratively create and share LCI data.

 The KMS could provide the means for members to register their interest in specific types of data.
 Members with similar data requirements could form data interest groups who could collaboratively create and share data which follows a consistent protocol.
-Online tools to facilitate the data creation and collaboration could also be provided.